Achilles Tendon Pain: Alternative Ways to Treat It

 Physical Therapy for Achilles Tendon Injury

 Starting physical therapy as soon as possible after the injury maximizes the chances of a successful recovery.
 Delaying treatment can result in the tendon becoming stiff and difficult to stretch.
+A comprehensive rehabilitation program addresses the entire foot and ankle to ensure optimal recovery.

 Where to Ask for Help?

-At Pelvis NYC, our physiotherapist Dr. Adam Gvili tailors programs specifically designed to your needs.
+At Pelvis NYC, our physiotherapist, Dr. Adam Gvili, tailors programs specifically designed to your needs.
 Many patients with orthopedic problems have recovered under his care.

 Painful Urination: Why Does It Hurt When I Pee?